dtlai/RideAlong/README.md

 * GeoCoding API

 # Features
+* Create an account to make posts about their trips
+* Post a trip to allow for carpoolers
+* Select start destinations based on map location
+* Search for trips based on start destination
+* Trip page showing details about the trip
+* View catalog of all the trips posted
+* Display all trips requested and posted on user profile

 # Backend Technical Challenges
 * Integrating Google Maps API and GeoCoding API into our features